jonrau1/AWS-ComplianceMachineDontStop/README.md

 ## Getting Started

 ### Baseline Knowledge Required
+- **UPDATE** I have removed the `terraform.tfvars` files as the better way to use Terraform is to provide a properly permissioned EC2 Instance Profile without any keys on the instance.
+The `provider.tf` files now have the only thing needed (a Region) to run `terraform init` with the proper role attached
+    - Refer to my other Repo here for Remote State Management w/ Terraform: https://github.com/jonrau1/AWS-CodePipeline-TerraformCICD-Workshop
 - Basic Level Understanding of navigating AWS Console, usage of SSH (or however you use Terraform) and Linux text editors (Vi, Vim, Nano, etc)
 - Basic Knowledge on Installing / Maintaing AWS Simple Systems Manager (SSM) and Amazon Inspector Agents on your Linux/Windows EC2 Instances
 - Basic Level Understanding of how AWS Security, Identity & Compliance Services Work with One Another